 Carl is considered among Texas’ top power lobbyists.
 Capitol Inside recently ranked him among the top 50 Hired Gun lobbyists.
 In its 2009 and 2011 lobby power rankings, the publication ranked Mr. Richie second and fourth respectively in the “Corporate In-House Lobbyists” category as the lead lobbyist for energy giant TXU Energy.
 In the law firm category, he ranked among the five in 2003 and 2005 as a lobbyist with the law firm Gardere Wynne Sewell, LLP.

 Carl also is a skilled administrative litigator.
-He has represented clients in administrative matters before state and federal agencies in the areas of campaign finance, energy matters, and housing issues.
+He has represented clients in administrative matters before state agencies in the areas of campaign finance, energy matters, and housing issues.
 Carl has extensive experience representing clients in numerous areas of the electric utility industry, including competitive retail providers, independent power producers, power marketers, utilities, municipal utilities, and consumers.
-Carl has participated in numerous contested and negotiated proceedings before state and federal regulatory agencies.
+Carl has participated in numerous contested and negotiated proceedings before state regulatory agencies.
 He also provides strategic counseling and governance representation to nonprofit organizations.

 In 2007, Carl was recognized as one of Best Lawyers in America by Woodward/White.
 In March 1991, Carl was one of 60 individuals to be named as “A Rising Star” in American politics by Campaigns and Elections magazine.
 Additionally, he was one of 35 individuals from across the country in the executive, judicial and legislative branches of state government to be selected to participate in the Henry Toll Fellowship and was elected Class President of the 1993 Fellows Class.